IMPORTANT NOTICE! PLEASE READ BELOW

 Patients or caregivers who want to get their medications packaged by Freedom Pharmacy simply need to call the pharmacy and request the service.
 Pharmacy staff can then send out some forms to be completed and contact the patients prescribing physicians to obtain new orders.
 The pharmacist will consult with the patient to ensure that the medications they consume/self-administer are packaged by the “time of day” the patient is used to taking the medications.
 Once the prescriptions are prepared Freedom Pharmacy will contact the patient/caregiver to arrange the first delivery.

 2. What is the cost of this service?
 If there are different price levels, how is the price determined?
 What methods of payment do you have and how often?

-At this time there is no additional fee for 28 day supplies of the Medicine-On-Time service at Freedom Pharmacy.
+At this time there is no additional fee for 28 day supplies of our packaging service at Freedom Pharmacy.
 The only payments due are for copayments on the prescriptions and OTC items that are dispensed.
-If you need medication packaged every 14 days there is a $10 monthly fee & if weekly a $30 monthly fee.
+If you need medication packaged every 14 days there is a $10 monthly fee & if weekly, a $30 monthly fee.

 3. How far in advance can meds be sorted and dispensed?

 Freedom Pharmacy works on your prescriptions in advance of “dispensing” the medications to the patients -However, most prescription drug plans and/or other prescription insurance dictate how soon a patient can pick up their refills from the pharmacy each month.
 Typically if your prescriptions are delivered the delivery date will be a day or two before your current medications will run out.
 If we mail the medications we generally send them out about a week early to ensure they arrive before the current medications run out.

 3a.
 Can patients get several months’ supply – let’s say 3 months at a time?